Smart Timing Synchronization for Small Data Transmission: TA Prediction

 respectively.

 Next, we characterize the fallback rates based on the performance of \itapx~and \itaps.
 Using \itapx, the two events where the UE proactively falls back are when the UE has moved beyond the PM with \itapx~correctly indicating an invalid TA, and when the UE has moved within the PM with \itapx~incorrectly indicating an invalid TA.
+This is shown in the ``{NO}'' path of Fig.~\ref{fig:sTAV_flow}.
 Therefore, we can represent the proactive fallback rate of \itapx~as

 where $p_{\Delta d>\Delta d_\per}$ is the probability that the UE moves beyond the PM for using the previously held TA but remains within the same serving cell.
-The condition where the UE reactively falls back is when the UE incorrectly uses an invalid TA and learns about the TA validity after one or more unsuccessful PUR transmission attempts.
+The condition where the UE reactively falls back is when the UE incorrectly uses an invalid TA and learns about the TA validity after one or more unsuccessful CG-SDT attempts.
 Therefore,

 Finally, using \eqref{eq:FPR}, \eqref{eq:fb_itapx}, \eqref{eq:profb_itapx}, and~\eqref{eq:refb_itapx}, we determine